People often ask me what to read on a particular subject, if you are interested in memes and tremes (the third replicator), here are my suggestions,

 The Meme Machine , Oxford and New York, Oxford University Press 1999

 Dangerous Memes; or what the Pandorans let loose.
-In Cosmos and Culture: Cultural Evolution in a Cosmic Context, edited by Steven Dick and Mark Lupisella 2010
+In Cosmos and Culture: Cultural Evolution in a Cosmic Context, Ed.
+Steven Dick and Mark Lupisella, NASA 297-318, 2010

 Memetics does provide a useful way of understanding cultural evolution.
 In Contemporary Debates in Philosophy of Biology, Ed.
 Francisco Ayala and Robert Arp, Chichester, Wiley-Blackwell, 255-72.
 2010 (paired with a critical article by William Wimsat this chapter deals with the arguments for and against memetics)